-All members of UKFL© teams at UKFL© Events are forbidden to use the following on the Event grounds.
-The Event grounds include racing rings, spectator, parking and camping areas.
+- 1. All members of UKFL© teams at UKFL© Events are forbidden to use the following on the Event grounds.
+The Event grounds include racing rings, spectator, parking and camping areas:

-- Electronic collars
+- a.
+Electronic collars.

-- Dummy electronic collars
+- b.
+Dummy electronic collars.

-- Pinch Collars,
+- c.
+Pinch Collars.

-- Pressure or prong collars
+- d.
+Pressure or prong collars.

-- Choke chains.
+- e.
+Choke chains.

-Any Team/Member found to be in contravention of any of the above will be disqualified from the competition with the loss of all points and placing in that division and maybe subject to further action.
+- 2. Any Team/Member found to be in contravention of any of the above will be disqualified from the

-All leashes and leash tabs, regardless of length, must be removed prior to the dog running the course, including warm-ups.
+- competition with the loss of all points and placing in that division and may be subject to further action. - All leashes and leash tabs, regardless of length, must be removed prior to the dog running the course, including warm-ups.
 Dangling tags may be deemed unsafe.
 Any tags deemed as unsafe must be removed or secured tightly to the collar.

 Section 11.

 UKFL© Points